anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Azure Functions.md

 	- Trigger on HTTP/webhook and Azure Event Grid events.
 	- More options for languages, development environments, pricing and integrations with Azure services.
 	- Pay-per-use pricing.
+- Always ready instances: in Premium plan, you can have your app always ready on a specified number of instances.
+- Prewarmed instances: prewarmed instance count setting provides warmed instances as a buffer during HTTP scale and activation events.
+Prewarmed instances continue to buffer until the maximum scale-out limit is reached.
 # Scaling Azure Functions
 - The number of instances that Azure Functions scale to is determined by the number of events that trigger a function.
-- Function apps are the unit of deployment for Azure Functions and also are the unit of scale for Azure Functions.
+- Function apps are the unit of deployment for Azure Functions, and also are the unit of scale for Azure Functions.
 If a function app scales, all functions within the app scale at the same time.
 - The scale controller monitors the rate of events to decide whether to scale in or out with different logic based on the type of trigger being used.
 - Maximum 200 instances on Consumption plan and 100 on Premium plan.
 # Triggers and bindings
 - Triggers cause functions to run, and bindings are how you connect your function to other services.
 - Input binding is the data your function receives, and output binding is the data your function sends.
+- Extension bundles are a way to add a pre-defined set of compatible binding extensions to your function app.
+Extension bundle are versioned.
+Each version contains a specific set of binding extensions that are verified to work together.
+- Trigger metadata: in addition to the data payload provided by a trigger (such as the content of the queue message that triggered a function), many triggers provide additional metadata values.
+These values can be used as input parameters in C# or properties on the `context.bindings` object in JS.
+- JSON payloads: the trigger payload's properties in configuration for other bindings in the same function and function code.
+This requires that the trigger payload is JSON and is smaller than a threshold specific to each trigger.
+	- Dot notation: If some of the properties in your JSON payload are objects with properties, you can refer to those directly by using dot(`.`) notation.
+This notation doesn't work for Azure Cosmos DB or Table storage bindings.
+- Error handling and function retries:
+	- Enable Application Insights.
+	- Use structured error handling: capturing and logging errors is critical to monitoring the health of your application.
+The top-most level of any function code should include a try/catch block.
+	- Plan your try strategy.
+	- Design for idempotency: consider what happens when the error occurs and how to avoid duplicate processing.
+	- Retries:
+		- Available tries:
+			- Built-in retry behaviors of individual trigger extensions.
+			- Retry policies provided by the Functions runtime.
+		- Retry strategies:
+			- Fixed delay.
+			- Exponential backoff: add exponential time to retry for every failed retry.
+		- Max retry counts.
 # Develop Azure Functions
 - The configuration file is created automatically for compiled languages based on annotations in the code, for scripting languages the configuration file needs to be created.
 - Time functions use NCrontab syntax.